 The ICE Form I-246 application process is not a forgiving one.
 According to ICE, the decision is solely up to the Secretary of Homeland Security or a designee such as the Field Office Director.
 There is no appeal to their decision.
 That means you can’t afford to miss any of the requirements listed on the form, such as medical documentation or complete, truthful information.
 You need the help of an experienced immigration lawyer for Stay of Removal requests to avoid a mistake that could result in a denial.

-The Law Office of William Jang, PLLC is an Austin, Texas, immigration law firm dedicated to helping immigrant families and individuals pursue the American dream.
-We can handle any immigration issue, whether you are applying for an ICE stay of removal granting temporary relief from deportation, a green card granting permanent resident status, or family-based immigration.
+Our team at Law Office of William Jang, PLLC is an Austin, Texas, immigration law firm dedicated to helping immigrant families and individuals pursue the American dream.
+We can handle any immigration issue, whether you are applying for an ICE stay of removal granting temporary relief from deportation, a green card granting permanent resident status, or family-based immigration in Texas.
 Whatever immigration issue you face, contact the Law Office of William Jang, PLLC, today for the help you need.